(See also Overview of Demyelinating Disorders.)

 Progressive relapsing pattern: The disease progresses gradually, but progression is interrupted by sudden, clear relapses.
 This pattern is rare.

-The most common initial symptoms are the following:
+The most common initial symptoms of multiple sclerosis are the following:

-Other common early symptoms include slight stiffness or unusual fatigability of a limb, minor gait disturbances, difficulty with bladder control, vertigo, and mild affective disturbances; all usually indicate scattered CNS involvement and may be subtle.
+Other common early symptoms of MS include slight stiffness or unusual fatigability of a limb, minor gait disturbances, vertigo, and mild affective disturbances; all usually indicate scattered CNS involvement and may be subtle.
+Most patients with MS have difficulty with bladder control (eg, frequency, urgency, hesitancy, incontinence, retention).
 Fatigue is common.
 Excess heat (eg, warm weather, a hot bath, fever) may temporarily exacerbate symptoms and signs (Uhthoff phenomenon).

 Mild cognitive symptoms are common.
 Apathy, poor judgment, or inattention may occur.
 Affective disturbances, including emotional lability, euphoria, or, most commonly, depression, are common.
 Depression may be reactive or partly due to cerebral lesions of MS. A few patients have seizures.

-Internuclear ophthalmoplegia (INO) results if there is a lesion in the medial longitudinal fasciculus connecting the 3rd, 4th, and 6th nerve nuclei.
+Internuclear ophthalmoplegia results if there is a lesion in the medial longitudinal fasciculus connecting the 3rd, 4th, and 6th nerve nuclei.
 During horizontal gaze, adduction of one eye is decreased, with nystagmus of the other (abducting) eye; convergence is intact.
-In MS, INO is typically bilateral; unilateral INO is often caused by ischemic stroke.
+In MS, internuclear ophthalmoplegia is typically bilateral; unilateral internuclear ophthalmoplegia is often caused by ischemic stroke.